musikele/blog-eleventy/_posts/2020-02-26-chaotic-systems.md

 Let's suppose we know that next year a massive insurrection will happen, and sell this prediction to our (benevolent, but suspicious) dictator.
 He'll say, _ok, let's create some incentives to stimulate economics, let's open up on some civil rights, (but let's also prepare the army just in case)_.
 Next year arrives and no insurrection happens.
 The dictator calls and says: you bastard, you took my money and I believed you!
 Give me the money back and, by the way, you'll be executed tomorrow".

-***
+---

-These and other kind of stories like this are in the book [Sapiens - a brief history of humankind](https://amzn.to/3a5hB1T "Sapiens - a brief history of humankind"), that I truly recomend.
+These and other kind of stories like this are in the book [Sapiens - a brief history of humankind](https://amzn.to/3a5hB1T 'Sapiens - a brief history of humankind'), that I truly recomend.
 Very inspiring, full of theories that try to understand the past in a non-linear way.